 Definition of Self-Reliance: Individuals who are self-reliant are able to come up with solutions to problems with as little direct outside help as possible.
 The two values are:

 Group-oriented: Low scorers tend to want to be around people often and do things as part of a group.
-They are usually more extroverted, great team players and enjoy working with a group in the workplace.
+They are usually more extroverted, great team players, and enjoy working with a group in the workplace.

-Descriptors: group-oriented, a joiner and follower dependent
+Descriptors: group-oriented, a joiner, and follower dependent

-The interview questions listed below can draw revealing answers and get you on your way to finding whether employees are group oriented or self-reliant.
+The interview questions listed below can draw revealing answers and get you on your way to finding whether employees are group-oriented or self-reliant.
 These interview questions will assess the degree of self-reliance of a candidate.

 Top 2 questions and expected answers (*there is no right or wrong answer, the answer you are seeking is based on what best fits the role and your company culture):

-1. When were you part of a great team?
+1. When were you a part of a great team?
 What were the circumstances?
 How did you contribute?